DK-3333/AI-Career-Success-Assistant-for-First-Generation-Students/docs/sample_outputs.md

   `I am the first in my family to pursue a tech internship and I am not always sure how many applications, referrals, and networking steps I should balance each week.`

 **Expected AI response type:**
-- Best-fit internship titles such as software engineering intern, backend intern, and full-stack intern
+- Best-fit internship titles such as software engineering intern, backend intern, and full-stack intern.
-- Search keywords aligned to internship search platforms
+- Search keywords aligned to internship search platforms.
-- Suggested organization types such as startups, mid-size tech companies, and university-affiliated programs
+- Suggested organization types such as startups, mid-size tech companies, and university-affiliated programs.
-- A weekly strategy that fits a 10-hour schedule
+- A weekly strategy that fits a 10-hour schedule.
-- Networking advice, skill gaps, and three immediate actions
+- Networking advice, skill gaps, and three immediate actions.

 **What to check during manual testing:**
-- The weekly plan scales to the selected `10` hours
+- The weekly plan scales to the selected `10` hours.
-- The advice is specific and structured rather than generic motivation
+- The advice is specific and structured rather than generic motivation.
-- The response avoids guaranteeing interviews or offers
+- The response avoids guaranteeing interviews or offers.
-- The recommended search keywords match the student's stated interest area
+- The recommended search keywords match the student's stated interest area.

 **Why this test supports the project mission:**
 It checks whether the app can turn uncertainty into a practical plan for a